Basic Policy on Information Disclosure

 The Group has established an Information Disclosure Committee as one part of our corporate governance with the aim of making decisions regarding appropriate and timely information disclosure.
-The Information Disclosure Committee is an organization directly under the control of the Representative Director and chaired by the director in charge of administration.
-The committee consists of the Management Planning Department, General Affairs Department, Accounting Department, Public Relations IR Department, and when necessary, individuals designated by the Information Disclosure Committee chairperson.
+The Information Disclosure Committee is an organization directly under the control of the President, Representative Director and CEO, and chaired by the Managing Director and CFO.
+The committee consists of the Management Planning Department, General Affairs Department, Accounting Department, and when necessary, individuals designated by the Information Disclosure Committee chairperson.
 As necessary, the committee invites external experts, including lawyers and audit companies, to discuss timely disclosure and listen to opinions.

 The Group carries out information disclosure in accordance with the following general principles.

 The Group defines as material that information specified in related laws and regulations, as well as information addressed in rules related to timely disclosure.
 We also consider information likely to have an influence on investor decisions regarding investment as material.
 The Information Disclosure Committee sets voluntarily disclosure standards that are broader than the minimal standards of the rules regarding timely disclosure and uses these as guidelines for determining importance.

 Confidential information is managed strictly until published through appropriate and fair disclosure.
 In the disclosure of confidential information, we may temporarily refrain from disclosing information covered by related laws and regulations as well as rules regarding timely disclosure, if it is determined that prompt disclosure of said information could damage the interests of shareholders.
 However, the content of this non-public information and the duration of a non-disclosure period is restricted to a reasonable range allowing for investors to make appropriate decisions regarding investment and is subject to accountability regarding decisions related to disclosure.

 - Prohibition on selective disclosure